The Systems and Routines I Use for Everyday Life

 I prefer “work-life harmony” to balance.
 Biologically, humans derive meaning from ‘work’.
 The word has just been stigmatised in popular culture.
 Work is a very human part of life.
 In turn, ‘life’ should spawn creativity and allow you to recharge emotionally and physically to help you at work.

-So long as I exercise 3+ times per week, view sunlight most days, go for walks throughout the day, and sleep >7hrs each night, I never feel close to burnout.
-I think energy management is achieved by doing all these little things right.
+So long as I exercise 3+ times per week, view sunlight and walk daily, and sleep 7 hours each night, I never feel close to burnout.
+Energy management is achieved by doing the little things right.

 4) In the past 12 months, have you started or stopped any routines or habits to change your life?